raven-elizabeth/raven-elizabeth/README.md

 # Hi!
 I'm Raven 🐦‍⬛
 ___
 I am a~~n aspiring~~ software developer.
-I am currently learning Java.
 My past experience is primarily with Python and SQL.
 I am also familiar with HTML5, CSS and JavaScript.
+I am currently exploring other languages as part of my apprenticeship.

 I completed Code First Girls' Software Engineering Degree (Spring 2025) and highly recommend it!
 Now, I am focusing on developing my skills as I begin my tech career.
 > I would love to collaborate on any projects!